Reactions to the execution of Saddam Hussein

 Reactions to the execution of Saddam Hussein were varied.
 Some strongly supported the execution, particularly those personally affected by Saddam's actions as leader.
 Some of these victims wished to see him brought to trial for his other actions, alleged to have resulted in a much greater number of deaths than those for which he was convicted.
 Some believed the execution would boost morale in Iraq, while others feared it would incite further violence.
 Many in the international community supported Saddam being brought to justice but objected in particular to the use of capital punishment.
 Saddam's supporters condemned the action as unjust.

 "The world will know that Saddam Hussein lived honestly, died honestly, and maintained his principles.
 He did not lie when he declared his trial null", said Hussein's lawyers in a statement.

 A spokeswoman for Saddam's daughters reported, "They felt very proud as they saw their father facing his executioners so bravely."
-In Amman, the capital of Jordan, Saddam's eldest daughter, Raghad Hussein, joined protests against her father's execution.
-Protesters expressed sentiment that Saddam is a martyr and that he was the only Arab leader who said no to the United States.
+In Amman, the capital of Jordan, Saddam's eldest daughter, Raghad, joined protests against her father's execution.
+Protesters expressed sentiment that Saddam was a martyr and that he was the only Arab leader to have opposed the United States.

 According to reports from an official, people were dancing and sung Shi'a chants around Saddam's body after the execution took place.
 Two days after the execution, the Iraqi government launched an inquiry into the taunting and the way the execution was filmed.

-George W. Bush, the president of the United States at the time, stated that Saddam's death would not end the violence in Iraq.
+George W. Bush, president of the United States at the time, stated that Saddam's death would not end the violence in Iraq.
 In Tikrit, Iraq, where Saddam was buried, police barred entrances to and departures from the city for four days as a safety precaution.